Seanl80/Dans-Doughnuts/README.md

 ### Existing features

+Sign up form for an email newsletter.
-![Sign up form for an email newsletter.](assets/images/screenshot-form.png)
+![Sign up form for an email newsletter.](assets/images/screenshot-form.png) Quick links to store locations and phone numbers.
-![Quick links to store locations and phone numbers.](assets/images/screenshot-location-link.png)
+![Quick links to store locations and phone numbers.](assets/images/screenshot-location-link.png) [Pictures of flavours available.
-![Pictures of flavours available.](assets/images/screenshot-flavoursA.png)
+![Pictures of flavours available.](assets/images/screenshot-flavoursA.png) More flavours.
 ![More flavours](assets/images/screenshot-flavoursB.png)
+Links to social media.
 ![Links to social media.](assets/images/screenshot-social-links.png)
 ![Responsive website in all screen sizes.]()